saintlyzero/Interview-Coding-Problems/README.md

 ## Matrix
 - [Rotating a N x N Matrix by 90 Degrees](/Matrix/MatrixRotation.java)
 - [Print a given matrix in spiral form](/Matrix/Spiral.java)
+- [Design an algorithm that takes a 2D sorted array and a number and checks whether that number appears in the array](/Matrix/SortedMatrix.java)